 Identified by law, a breach of planning control is defined as ‘The carrying out of development without the required planning permission or failing to comply with any condition or limitation subject to which planning permission has been granted’.
 In addition to this, any contravention of the limitations on, or conditions belonging to permitted development rights under the relevant Acts of Parliament (for example the Town & Country Planning (General Permitted Development) (England) Order 2015) constitutes a breach of planning control which enforcement action may be taken against.

 Failure to comply with an Enforcement Notice.

-A Local Planning Authority can prosecute for a failure to comply with an Enforcement Notice and it is an offence not to comply with a Notice of Enforcement, a person guilty of an offence is liable, on summary of conviction, of up to an unlimited fine.
+A Local Planning Authority can prosecute for a failure to comply with an Enforcement Notice.
+A person guilty of an offence is liable, on summary of conviction, of an unlimited fine.
 In determining the amount of any fine, the Court could consider any financial benefits which have been accrued or appear likely to accrue as a consequence of the offence and unlawful development.
-However, Enforcement Notices can be appealed and there are certain timeframes the appeal for the Enforcement Notice must be submitted before, Plande can help you with this process.

 What is "under enforcement"

 In some cases a Local Planning Authority may decide not to require action to be taken to remedy the whole of a breach of planning control.
 This is known as ‘under enforcement’.
 This is where a Planning Notice has identified a breach of planning control which could have required an activity to stop.
 It could also have identified some buildings or works which must be removed, but has stipulated a lesser requirement.
 It could also be that all the requirements of the notice have been complied with and the planning permission is deemed to be granted for those remaining operations or use.

 Enforcement Notices are entered into the Local Planning Authority register, which also includes ‘Stop Notices’ and ‘Breach of Condition Notices’.